-Students in Grades 5-8 may take advanced Math classes based on certain criteria.
-Students in Middle School may take Honors Language Arts based on certain criteria.
+Students in Grades 3-8 may take advanced Math classes and Honors Language Arts based on certain criteria.
 Eighth Graders have the opportunity to achieve high school credit for Algebra I, Spanish I, Latin I and HOPE.
 Admission into these courses is based on the student meeting specific standards.